-As an artist, I create to make peace between things that are opposing.
-I also create to surface and express emotions without words by turning things over with my mind’s hands without looking at it with my mind’s eye.
+As an artist, I create to surface and express emotions without words by turning things over with my mind’s hands without looking at it with my mind’s eye.

 - Faces.
 Which is funny because I am an introvert.

 - Closeups.
 I lost much of my eyesight by the time I was 8 years old.
 My closeup photos reflect how I see without my contacts.

 - Natural beauty: I love flowers, trails, botanicals, but really, mostly flowers.

 My influences cross disciplines and time.

 - Photography – Teachers Dan Burkholder, Brian Taylor, and Joel Slayton.
 Famous artists Josef Sudek, Frederick Evans, Karl Blossfeld

 - Drawing – Lynda Barry, Mike Rhode, Ed Emberely, Eva Lotta Lam, Kris Hargis, and teachers Lisa Congdon and Kate Bingaman-Burt